Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

 In rapidly rotating RBC, the anticyclonic circulation in the bulk is surrounded by a cyclonic layer close to the horizontal cell walls, and the aim is to identify this large-scale flow pattern.
 Horizontal convection lends itself well as a test case for the distinction of different spatio-temporal structures, as the dynamics is largely governed by two instabilities that operate on different time scales.
 The Rayleigh--Taylor instability leads to fast periodic plume generation close to the boundary while an oscillatory instability in the bulk results in much slower periodic dynamics in the bulk.
 The respective frequencies associated with these two processes differ by an order of magnitude.
 Similar to canonical wall-bounded parallel shear flows and spatially developing BLs, the ASBL features long-lived large-scale coherent motion.
 Here the aim is to identify the corresponding spatio-temporal structure.
 The slow dynamics requires very long time series, which makes this example particularly suitable for the application of sDMD.

 All datasets were obtained by direct numerical simulation at parameter values corresponding to turbulent flow.
 Further details on the numerical methods and parameter values will be given in the following subsections.
+A summary of computational details such as wall time and memory consumption for the DMD or sDMD calculations is provided in table \ref{table1} for all datasets.